nickcoleman/hook-use-combined-reducers/README.md

 export default App;
 ```

 You can pass state and dispatch function down via props or [React's Context API](https://reactjs.org/docs/context.html).
-Passing it down via props is straight forward.
 Passing it down with context is demonstrated below.

 In `src/context.js`